ulrichwohak/ulrichwohak.github.io/_posts/2021-08-06-did-continuous-treatment-5-minute.md

-        issue, unless a researcher is willing to impose a substantially stronger assumption (such as a multi-period version of the strong parallel trends assumption above), then the TWFE regression continues to contain the "selection bias" terms above.
+        issue, unless a researcher is willing to impose a substantially stronger assumption (such as a multi-period version of the strong parallel trends assumption above), then the TWFE regression continues to contain the “selection bias” terms above.

 -   With multiple periods and variation in treatment timing, we propose